 You can now find these painted silos in several states across Australia – Western Australia, South Australia, Queensland and New South Wales have all jumped on board.

-Like Australia’s “Big Thing” statues, these painted silos can brighten up any road trip, giving you sights to see along the way, as well as cause to stop in small country towns that you may otherwise miss.
+They provide sights to see along the way, as well as a cause to stop in small country towns that you may otherwise miss.

 While the online images of the silos are impressive in themselves, they are something that are worth experiencing in the flesh.
 Like most art, of course!

-I’ve self driven both silo art trails this year (2019).
-The original trail in the state’s north-west is located in Wimmera Mallee.
+This guide covers the original silo art trail in the state’s north-west, located in Wimmera Mallee.

 History of the original Silo Art Trail